Is raw food good for dogs? How much raw food do I feed my dog? Get answers to all your raw food questions in our raw dog food for beginners guide!

-The prey model raw diet is becoming very popular and is often seen as the more natural diet for a carnivore.
-Prey model diets are typically suitable for cats too, so they are preferred by multi-pet households.
-This formula is much simpler and it usually does not change much between brands.
+The prey model raw diet is becoming very popular and is often seen as the more natural diet for your dog.
+Prey model raw diets are typically suitable for dogs and cats too, so they are preferred by multi-pet households.
+This formula is much simpler and usually does not change much between brands.

 - 80% muscle meat

 - 10% edible bone (whole or ground bones, no bone meal)

 You may have noticed that there are no fruits, vegetables, or carbs of any sort in this diet.
 While this is commonly seen as the carnivore way, taking this information with a grain of salt is important.

 Do carnivores need fruit and veg?
 While it’s hotly debated, plant ingredients offer natural sources of minerals, antioxidants, and fibre.
 Even true carnivores nibble on leaves, grass, sticks, and the occasional berry.

 Don't be afraid to supplement this diet with small amounts of vegetables and even a little fruit.

 What Kind of Raw Meat is Best for Dogs?

 When feeding a raw food diet for dogs, you'll want to think about protein types.
 Rotational feeding, meaning including a variety of animal ingredients in your dog's diet, is recommended, especially in a raw dog food diet.

 Some proteins are better suited to different growth stages, like the high calcium content in poultry, while others may only be important to dogs with specific health needs.
 For example, chicken has reduced potassium, but pork is rich in this essential mineral.